ceodoe/noshitempornium/README.md

 * Safari - [Tampermonkey](https://tampermonkey.net/?browser=safari)
 * Edge - [Tampermonkey](https://tampermonkey.net/?browser=edge)

-Note that Tampermonkey is only tested with Tampermonkey, and thus it is the only "officially" supported userscript engine.
+Note that NSE is only tested with Tampermonkey, and thus it is the only "officially" supported userscript engine.

 # How to use
 * Make sure the checkbox for "Hide tags in lists" is **unchecked** in your user settings on Emp, the script won't be able to access tags if they're hidden (hover over your username at the top right of any page and click Settings).
 In addition, it is recommended that you increase the value of "Max Tags in lists" to a high number such as 1000, so that torrents with a lot of tags will be correctly handled.